 About Valerie Smith

-President Smith began her career in higher education at Princeton in 1980, where she rose through the ranks from an instructor to an associate professor of English and Afro-American Studies.
+President Smith began her career in higher education in 1980 at Princeton, where she rose through the ranks from an instructor to an associate professor of English and Afro-American Studies.
 In 1989, she joined the faculty at the University of California, Los Angeles (UCLA) as first an associate professor, then professor of English, and eventually serving as chair of UCLA’s Interdepartmental Program in African-American Studies.
 She returned to Princeton in 2001 as the Woodrow Wilson Professor of Literature and Professor of English and African American Studies.
 She later served as founding director of the Center for African American Studies and the dean of the college, the position she held before arriving at Swarthmore in 2015.

 President Smith is the recipient of fellowships from the Fletcher Foundation, the Guggenheim Foundation, and the National Endowment for the Humanities.
 She also received the President’s Award for Distinguished Teaching at Princeton in 2009.

 President Smith is a Phi Beta Kappa graduate of Bates College and holds M.A. and Ph.D. degrees from the University of Virginia.
 She is the author of more than 40 articles and three books on African-American literature, culture, film, and photography, and is the editor or co-editor of seven volumes.
 Her most recent publications are Toni Morrison: Writing the Moral Imagination; The Norton Anthology of African-American Literature (third edition), edited with Henry Louis Gates Jr.; and Race and Real Estate, edited with Adrienne Brown.